- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair, and acne.

 - Pre-diabetes or in some cases, diabetes

 How can I tell if my child has PCOS?

-If your daughter has 2 or more of the above symptoms, she could have PCOS.
+If your child has 2 or more of the above symptoms, they could have PCOS.
 There can be other reasons for these symptoms and therefore only a health care provider can tell for sure.
-If you or your daughter is distressed about the symptoms she is experiencing, you should make an appointment for her to be evaluated by her primary care provider.
-While she is waiting for her appointment, you can help her keep a log of her menstrual cycles and symptoms.
-She should bring the log with her when she meets with her provider.
+If you or your child is distressed from the symptoms they are experiencing, you should make an appointment for them to be evaluated by their primary care provider.
+While they are waiting for their appointment, you can help them keep a log of their menstrual cycles and symptoms.
+They should bring the log with them when they meets with their provider.
 After an initial evaluation is completed, they may be referred to an adolescent gynecologist, adolescent medicine specialist, or an endocrinologist for further testing.

 What causes PCOS?

 PCOS is caused by an imbalance in the hormones secreted by the pituitary gland that in turn affects the ovaries.
 Many girls with PCOS also have higher than normal levels of insulin from the pancreas.
 PCOS usually happens when the luteinizing hormone (LH) levels or the insulin levels are too high, which then causes the ovaries to make extra amounts of testosterone.

 For a more detailed explanation, take a look at the female reproductive anatomy image:

 - The pituitary (pi-tu-i-tary) gland in the brain makes the hormones luteinizing (lu-tin-iz-ing) hormone (LH) and follicle (fall-i-call) stimulating hormone (FSH).

 - After getting the signal from the hormones LH and FSH, the ovaries make estrogen (es-tro-gen) and progesterone (pro-ges-ter-own), the female sex hormones.

 - All normal ovaries also make a little bit of the androgen testosterone (an-dro-gen tes-tos-ter-own), a male sex hormone.
 The pancreas (pang-cree-us) is an organ that makes the hormone insulin.
 High levels of insulin can also cause the ovaries to make more of the hormone testosterone.

-Why does my daughter have irregular menstrual cycles?
+Why does my child have irregular menstrual cycles?